 “That played a part.
 His weakness.
 His frailty,” McKinney told Pierotti.

 And, in 2018, Albany County Sheriff David O’Malley, who investigated Shepard’s murder 20 years before, shared a letter written to Henderson by McKinney while the two were both awaiting trial.

-He also makes clear the homophobic element of the brutal murder — although he claims not to have known Shepard was gay when he and Henderson first approached him.
+He also makes clear the homophobic element of the brutal murder — although he claims in the letter not to have known Shepard was gay when he and Henderson first approached him.

 “After that, he mouthed off, so I hit him a few more times and his fag ass died,” McKinney wrote. "...
 At no time did we know he was gay until he tried to get on me.”

-Henderson believes that the United States should revamp its federal hate crime laws to protect everyone, even nearly a decade after the passage of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, according to a 2018 Associated Press interview.
+Henderson believes that the United States should revamp its federal hate crime laws to protect everyone, even after the passage of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, according to a 2018 Associated Press interview.

 At a medium-security facility in Torrington, Wyoming, Henderson was working with hospice patients who were also serving jail time, and volunteering training shelter dogs, according to the report.
 Henderson reiterated that he was deeply sorry for Shepard’s murder.